 |US DoD Central||

 This quickstart showed you how to use PowerShell to connect to Azure Government.
 Once you are connected to Azure Government, you may want to explore Azure services.
-Make sure you check out the variations, described in Compare Azure Government and global Azure.
-To learn more about Azure services continue to the Azure documentation.
+Make sure you check out the feature variations and usage limitations, described in Compare Azure Government and global Azure.
+To learn more about Azure services, continue to the Azure documentation.